-In three weeks, I will be leaving for a trip to tour Scandinavian countries, Baltic Sea and Russia.
+In three weeks, I will be leaving for a trip to tour Scandinavian countries, the Baltic Sea, and Russia.
 Friends often wondered why I choose these less common destinations.
 My answer is simple, “because I have never been there”.
 For a photography enthusiast like me, all places have unique aspects of their own and I will always find them interesting.

-Early in the morning, I stepped out of hotel for a walk along the river.
+Early in the morning, I stepped out of the hotel for a walk along the river.
 I was surprised (actually I should not, knowing how diligent Chinese are) to see many people have already filled up the sidewalk and doing their Tai-Chi exercise.
-I was used to Hong Kong busy and crowded streets where people walk shoulder against shoulder, but I did not expect it was also so crowded here.
+I was used to Hong Kong’s busy and crowded streets where people walk shoulder to shoulder, but I did not expect it was also so crowded here.
 I could barely walk through the crowd.
-Not all easy, but I finally found a slot where I could look at the river and enjoy remaining morning sun.
+Not all easy, but I finally found a slot where I could look at the river and enjoy the remaining morning sun.
 Immediately when I looked down the river, I was drawn to this fisherman.

 He worked so hard and so persistently, but he just did not engage any connection with the fishes.
 I found my feet glued to the ground for a good hour, but I did not see any fish.
 I left.
 I could not observe the scene any longer.
-This low resolution image has always been in my mind and it still grabs my heart in retrospect.
-As weak as a bamboo raft and his simple fishing gears, the image transmits endurance, power and perseverance.
+This low-resolution image has always been in my mind and it still grabs my heart in retrospect.
+As weak as a bamboo raft and his simple fishing gears, the image transmits endurance, power, and perseverance.

 This minority woman used a pair of scissors to slice red pepper, the small and super spicy red pepper, piece by piece.
-We walked by her and went in a restaurant for lunch.
-Then, we hired a guide to take us up the top of rice terrace to enjoy the stunning view.
+We walked by her and went to a restaurant for lunch.
+Then, we hired a guide to take us up to the top of the rice terrace to enjoy the stunning view.
 By the time when we came back here, it was at least three hours later.
 She sat exactly where she was, still had the pair of scissors in her hand cutting red peppers and she did not even lift her head when we passed through the second time.
 More sliced red peppers were in her rattan shifter.
 Nothing else was changed.
-Colorful as it seemed to be as shown on her outfit, I can imagine how boring and tough her life is.
+Colorful as it seemed to be as shown in her outfit, I can imagine how boring and tough her life is.

 This woman walked into the scene so fast that I could not respond quick enough to focus on her instead.
-Her sudden presence had just added one more hard working soul to this giant community, China.
+Her sudden presence had just added one more hard-working soul to this giant community, China.

-The tourists were gathered inside the cave and invested their hope on these turtles which were claimed as thousand years old.
+The tourists were gathered inside the cave and invested their hope in these turtles which were claimed as thousand years old.
 The magic power will be transferred into your body if you put your hands on the turtles.
 Good fortune and luck will follow when you gamble your dollars ???

 NOTE: While I am traveling in August, I hope to keep up with my regular blog posting.
 But I also expect that my postings may not be as regular as on Wednesdays and Fridays.
 It depends on the availability of WI-FI and our travel schedule.
-But I am excited that I will be able to photograph something different in foreign countries for change.
+But I am excited that I will be able to photograph something different in foreign countries for a change.